kragen/derctuo/markdown/sentential-database.md

 [example from EYE]: https://github.com/josd/eye/blob/master/reasoning/socrates/socrates.n3

 This looks like a bunch of fucking line noise.
-I think it's dramatically more understandable to express it as follows; the result, "Socrates is a mortal", is even more understandable than the [over a page of line noise generated by EYE][0].
+I think it’s dramatically more understandable to express it as follows; the result, “Socrates is a mortal”, is even more understandable than the [over a page of line noise generated by EYE][0].

     Socrates is a man